Enter Total Assets and Shareholders' Equity to compute:

 Set display and calculate

 Toggle Show decimals to control rounding in results.
 Click Calculate to see EM, Equity Ratio, and any back-solved field; use Clear to reset.
-If Equity is zero or negative, EM will be undefined or misleading—check your inputs.
+If Equity is zero or negative, EM will be not defined or misleading—check your inputs.

 Review and interpret results